-Inductive Loop Aerials at Heatherwood 33 Delivering 999khz
+8:3 Inductive Loop Aerials at Heatherwood, 33 Delivering 999khz AM Service

-Summary of Radio Delivery Methods
+9 Summary of Radio Delivery Methods.

-- The two methods of delivery both suffer from damage either inflicted by the users or the cables which are used around the hospital sites are damaged as hospitals go through various renovation programs. - The inductive loop system offered greater flexibility in allowing patients to move freely around the wards/garden and still be able to listen to the hospital radio service be it only one service. - Ultimately each system had it's good points but all are very costly in maintaining because of the nature of long cable runs and constant hospital changes.
+The two methods of delivery both suffer from damage either inflicted by the users or the cables which are used around the hospital sites are damaged as hospitals go through various renovation programs.

+Ultimately each system had it's good points but all are very costly in maintaining because of the nature of long cable runs and constant hospital changes.